-Our Western Kenyan brothers’s main source of wealth originates from agriculture.
+Our Western Kenyan brothers’ main source of wealth originates from agriculture.
 They are very good farmers and businessmen.
 That’s why you find most of the sugarcane factories are located in their region.
-The Luhya people are also good in sports.
+The Luhya people are also good at sports.

 The Maasai people need no introduction.
 They own large tracks of land and livestock which is their main source of wealth.

 Like many Bantus the Akamba majorly depend on agriculture and trade for survival.
 Several notable businessmen and women, politicians, as well as professionals, originate from this tribe.

-They were recently gazetted as the country’s 44rd tribe.
-They own majority of the businesses in the country.
+They were recently gazetted as the country’s 44th tribe.
+They own the majority of the businesses in the country.

 With all that said, let remember that it’s individual hard work which contributes to the above success.